 Where UK Businesses Most Commonly Lose to FX

-- Paying overseas suppliers in their currency — USD for US goods, EUR for European supply, CNY for Chinese manufacturing.
-The rate between order and payment can shift significantly on longer lead times.
+- Paying overseas suppliers in their currency — particularly USD for US goods, EUR for European supply, and CNY for Chinese manufacturing.
+See our full guide on the best way to pay overseas suppliers.

-- Receiving foreign currency from customers — exporters who invoice in euros or dollars carry rate risk on every receivable until it’s converted.
+- Receiving foreign currency from customers — exporters who invoice in euros or dollars carry rate risk on every receivable.
+See our guide on receiving international payments as a UK business.

-- Software, SaaS and cloud subscriptions — many platforms charge in USD regardless of where the business is based.
-Recurring dollar costs fluctuate in sterling terms month to month.
+- Software, SaaS and cloud subscriptions — many platforms charge in USD regardless of where the business is based

-- Freight and logistics — shipping costs are often dollar-denominated.
-Fuel surcharges and international freight move with both the commodity price and the exchange rate.
+- Freight and logistics — shipping costs are often dollar-denominated

 How to Protect Business Margins from Currency Risk